David Gil (footballer)

-Club career
+Career

 Born in Madrid, Gil was an Atlético Madrid youth graduate.
 He made his senior debut in the 2012–13 season, playing ten games for the C-team in Tercera División.
 After being promoted to the reserves in 2013, he also featured in the first team's pre-season in July 2014.

 On 15 July 2015 Gil moved to another reserve team, Getafe CF B in Segunda División B. On 17 July 2017, he joined Cádiz CF, being initially assigned to the B-team in the fourth division.

 On 24 August 2018, Gil signed a contract extension until 2020 and was definitely promoted to the Andalusians' main squad in Segunda División.
 He made his professional debut on 12 September, starting in a 2–1 away win against CD Tenerife, for the season's Copa del Rey.

 Gil made his Segunda División debut on 17 September 2019, starting in a 3–0 loss at AD Alcorcón, and spent the campaign as a backup to longtime incumbent Alberto Cifuentes as his side achieved promotion to La Liga.
 He made his debut in the top tier on 12 September 2020, starting in a 2–0 home loss against CA Osasuna.